mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 -----------------------
 All the systems above are necessary.
 But they're not sufficient.

-My therapist told me something that changed how I think about this: "Addictions always have an emotional component."
+My therapist specializes in addiction, and once told me: "Addictions always have an emotional component."

-When I find myself with a strong desire to use the internet for "relaxation" - especially at night - I've started journaling about it instead.
-And I've found something startling.
+When I find myself with a strong desire to use the internet for "relaxation" - especially at night - I've started journaling instead.

-There is a 100% correlation.

-Every single time I've wanted to doomscroll, there's been something bubbling underneath the surface.
-Something I haven't fully acknowledged.
+Turns out, I'm at a 100% correlation between "wanting to use the internet for entertainment" and "there's some negative something swimming in my semi-conscious, perhaps not even noticed."

 Loneliness.
 Frustration.
 Feelings of inferiority.
 General stress and anxiety.

 Sometimes it's not even something I can name right away - just a vague sense of _not okay_ that I'm trying to numb.

 The internet isn't the problem in those moments.
 It's the anesthetic.

 And like any anesthetic, it doesn't fix the underlying issue.
-It just delays your reckoning with it while adding a hangover on top.
+It just delays the reckoning while adding a hangover on top.

-So now, when I feel that pull - that itch to open Youtube or scroll through something, _anything_ - I try to pause and ask: what am I actually feeling right now?
-The answer is always something worth paying attention to.
+So now, when I feel that pull - that itch to open Youtube or scroll through something, _anything_ - I try to pause and ask: what's actually going on right now?
+Naming and addressing that has been insightful.

 > 🤔 The defense systems in this post handle the robots.
-But the emotional component is about handling _yourself_.
+But the emotional component is about handling yourself.
 No amount of Chrome extensions will fix loneliness.
 The systems buy you time and space to notice what's actually going on, so you can address _that_ instead of numbing it.

-[AUTHOR: If you have a specific story about a time the journaling revealed something surprising underneath, it would be powerful here.
-E.g., "Last month I was desperate to watch Youtube and when I journaled about it I realized I was actually terrified about X."]

 Conclusion
 ----------
 The modern internet is a psychic battlefield, and most of us are walking around without armor.

 The defenses I've described aren't complicated.
 They're Chrome extensions, app blockers, and a piece of paper with a long password.
 None of this is rocket science.
 But it _is_ a system - and systems beat willpower every single time.
+Consistency over intensity.

 A few questions to sit with: